 Today, the Morgan excels in western and English disciplines as well as competitive trail riding and driving.

 The Morgan is a refined, yet strong and muscular horse with an arched, elegant neck.
-Its high-stepping movement makes it a natural for park horse classes and elegant fine harness classes.
+Its high-stepping movement makes it a natural for saddle seat and driving classes.
 Traditional colors are bay, black and chestnut.
-Today, because of the later cross-breeding, modern Morgans can also be palomino and buckskin.
+Modern Morgans can be any color, including palomino and buckskin.
 The Morgan stands 14.1 to 15.2 hands high.

 American Morgan Horse Association, www.morganhorse.com